New International Student:

 Part Time Campus Jobs

 - Many international students are interested in working part time on campus.
-More information may be found on the Division of Career Pathways website and ZotLink, a job and internship portal for students.
+More information may be found on the Division of Career Pathways website.

 - Some academic units employ graduate students as "graders", "readers" and "tutors".
 International students may qualify for these positions without meeting the TOEFL requirement.